Skip to content

 To be eligible to apply for the Emerging Leaders Program scholarship, students must meet the following requirements:

-• Come from a historically underrepresented group and graduated from a Wisconsin High School.
+• Come from a historically marginalized group and graduated from a Wisconsin High School.

 • Demonstrate financial need and leadership skills.